AADA-DATA/AADA-DATABase/README.md

 ## Overview

 The Archaeological Artefact Database of Finland (AADA) is a comprehensive, systematically structured repository of prehistoric artefacts recovered from Finnish museum collections.
-The database is organised thematically across three chronological periods — the Stone Age, Bronze Age, and Iron Age — and encompasses artefact categories that are both period-specific and cross-period in scope.
+The database is organised thematically across three chronological periods the Stone Age, Bronze Age, and Iron Agee.
 Each row in the dataset represents a single artefact, while each column encodes a specific attribute, including typological classification, provenance, spatial coordinates, and physical measurements.
 An exception is made for pottery, where each row denotes the presence of a pottery type or style within a given collection accession number rather than an individual vessel.

 The full methodological description of data collection and structure is provided in Pesonen et al. (submitted, *Nature Scientific Data*).